realjenius/realjenius.com/content/post/kotlin/little-kotlin-helpers.md

 Post-null-set value: null
 ```

+(Note: this does *not* happen if developers use `ThreadLocal::remove` to remove the value, which actually resets the thread local state)

 Kotlin provides an alternative via the `getOrSet` function.
 This function allows for the default value to be computed at the time of calling against the thread local.
 Additionally, by being correctly type-parameterized, this has the added benefit that (unless your lambda returns null sometimes), the compiler can ensure this function will never return a null value:

 ```kotlin